teamdeeson/codex/docs/company-policies/anti-bribery-policy.md

 ## Policy statement.

-This policy applies to all permanent and fixed-term staff employed by Deeson, and any contractors, consultants or other persons acting under or on behalf of Deeson.
+This policy applies to all permanent and fixed-term staff employed by Deeson and any contractors, consultants or other persons acting under or on behalf of Deeson.

 Deeson will not: